ARCCA/intro_nextflow/index.md

 ---
 An introduction to [Nextflow](https://nextflow.io/), a tool to enable scalable and reproducible workflows.

+This documentation remains for reference but official training material is now recommended at [Nextflow training](https://training.nextflow.io)

 <!-- this is an html comment -->

 {% comment %} This is a comment in Liquid {% endcomment %}